 If that’s the case, I’m in trouble in many ways.
 About 60% of my favorite songs have been heard by about 750 people worldwide.

-I don’t know when it’ll get out of my head.
+I don’t know when “Somebody Made for Me” will get out of my head.
 It’s like the hiccups – you don’t know if you’ll ever get rid of them, and you see yourself on the evening news with the longest case of hiccups ever recorded.
 This song may break some earworm record, with me singing it for weeks, even months.
 I woke up with it in my head this morning.
 I see no end to it.

 Replacing it.
 Now there’s an idea.
 I have a whole library of earworms that can replace it – Mike Viola’s “What to do with Michael,” Sam Phillips’ “What Do I Do,” McCartney’s “Live and Let Die” – those can invade my brain in seconds.
 Then I have a new problem on my hands.